 How to Make a Felt English Ivy

 1. Gather your tools and materials.
-Then download the pattern below.
+Then download the pattern on the right hand side at the top of this post.

 2. Cut out felt according to pattern using a Cricut Maker (recommended) or scissors.
 The more leaves, the longer the ivy vine, so you can cut as many as you like.